FujiNetWIFI/fujinet-apps/iss-tracker/README.md

 the right side of the map (toward Asia, Australia, etc.), and negative is west (toward the Americas).)

-Press a key to fetch update coordinates and refresh the ISS's position on the map.
+Press the `[R]` key to fetch updated coordinates, and refresh the ISS's position on the map.
+(Or wait a while, and it will refresh automatically.)

 Press the `[P]` key to see
 [how many people are in space right now](https://www.howmanypeopleareinspacerightnow.com/).